-Based on the above considerations, the paper is organized as follows.
-In Section \ref{NumericalAlgorithm}, we introduce the numerical formulation of the time-evolving coronal model and describe the positivity-preserving (PP) measures used to enhance its numerical stability.
-In Section~\ref{sec:Numerical Results}, we present the simulation results calculated by the time-evolving COCONUT coronal model, including the evolution of the corona during two solar maximum CR periods around the May 2024 solar storm.
-We compare the simulation driven by an artificially rotating static magnetogram with that driven by a sequence of hourly-updated time-evolving magnetograms, and we examine the effects of different grid resolutions.
-Finally, in Section \ref{sec:Conclusion}, we summarize the key features of solar-maximum coronal modelling using the fully implicit, time-evolving corona model and give some concluding remarks.
+Based on the above considerations, the paper is organised as follows.
+In Section \ref{NumericalAlgorithm} we introduce the numerical formulation of the time-evolving coronal model and describe the PP measures we used to enhance its numerical stability.
+In Section~\ref{sec:Numerical Results} we present the simulation results calculated with COCONUT, including the evolution of the corona during two solar maximum CR periods around the solar storms in May 2024.
+We compare the simulation driven by an artificially rotating static magnetogram with that driven by a sequence of hourly updated time-evolving magnetograms.
+We also examine the effects of different grid resolutions.
+Finally, in Section \ref{sec:Conclusion}, we summarise the key features of solar maximum coronal modelling using the fully implicit time-evolving coronal model, and we conclude.